Free State of Bavaria (Weimar Republic): German revolution

-In Bavaria, protests initiated by the radical left Independent Social Democratic Party of Germany (USPD) began in Munich on 3 November 1918, the first anniversary of the Russian revolution.
+In Bavaria, protests initiated by the radical left Independent Social Democratic Party of Germany (USPD) began in Munich on 3 November 1918, the first anniversary of the Russian Revolution.
 The demonstrators called for an immediate peace and demanded the release of detained leaders.
-On the afternoon of 7th November 1918, the moderate left Social Democratic Party (SPD), USPD and Free Trade Unions sponsored a mass rally on Munich's Theresienwiese estimated to have been attended by from 40,000 to 60,000 people.
-One of the speakers, Kurt Eisner of the USPD, demanded the abdications of King Ludwig III of Bavaria and German emperor Wilhelm II, the democratization of Germany, comprehensive social welfare and an eight-hour workday.
+On the afternoon of 7 November 1918, the moderate left Social Democratic Party (SPD), USPD and Free Trade Unions sponsored a mass rally on Munich's Theresienwiese estimated to have been attended by from 40,000 to 60,000 people.
+One of the speakers, Kurt Eisner of the USPD, demanded the abdications of King Ludwig III of Bavaria and German emperor Wilhelm II, the democratisation of Germany, comprehensive social welfare and an eight-hour workday.
 After the speeches, the SPD led a march through the city, then had its supporters disperse.
-Eisner, along with Felix Fechenbach (USPD) and Ludwig Gandorfer of the Bavarian Peasants' League used the opportunity to lead a band of about 1,000 to the army barracks in the north of Munich.
-There they were able to convince the majority of the soldiers to join them.
-The strengthened group returned to the center of the city where they occupied key locations such as the railway station, telegraph office and the Bavarian Landtag (parliament) building.
+Eisner, along with Felix Fechenbach (USPD) and Ludwig Gandorfer of the Bavarian Peasants' League, used the opportunity to lead a band of about 1,000 to the army barracks in the north of Munich.
+There, they were able to convince the majority of the soldiers to join them.
+The strengthened group returned to the center of the city, where they occupied key locations such as the railway station, telegraph office and the Bavarian Landtag (parliament) building.